 Small-town developer building tomorrow's tech

 I'm Doug Fenstermacher, and I build software from a place where the internet still goes out when it storms.
-Growing up in rural Gloucester, Virginia where I downloaded MS-DOS games on dial-up as a child, taught me that great technology works everywhere
+Growing up in rural Gloucester, Virginia, where I downloaded MS-DOS games on dial-up as a child, I learned that great technology works everywhere.

-I spent high school working at a funeral home, which sounds like a non sequitur until you realize that both jobs are about solving problems for people during complicated moments.
-After a decade inresearch and higher education, I've learned to build things that are technically rigorous and actually useful to the people who need them.
+I spent high school working at a funeral home, which sounds like a non sequitur next to a career in software, but both jobs are about solving problems for people during complicated moments.
+The work has to be invisible, reliable, and exactly right.
+A decade working in research and higher education only sharpened that instinct to build things that are technically rigorous and genuinely useful to the people who need them.

 These resource constraints require the same technical rigor I applied to distributed systems and NLP models, but demand software-defined solutions that can be remotely upgraded rather than expecting users on a budget to purchase new hardware.
 This discipline transforms how we think about impact.
-When rural students can access MIT courseware on limited connections, when elderly neighbors consult specialists via telehealth, when local businesses reach customers beyond county lines, technology becomes a bridge rather than a barrier.
-Thoughtful engineering doesn't just solve technical problems; it dismantles the structural disadvantages that separate communities from opportunity.
+When rural students can access MIT courseware on limited connections, elderly neighbors consult specialists via telehealth, and local businesses reach customers beyond county lines, technology becomes a bridge rather than a barrier.
+Thoughtful engineering dismantles the structural disadvantages that separate communities from opportunity.

 Where Research Meets Resource Reality

 I've spent ten years in higher education and research.
-The skills below aren't exhautive, but they are ones where I can walk into a project and deliver value immediately.
+The skills below aren't exhaustive, but they are ones where I can walk into a project and deliver value immediately.

 The common thread is that I think in systems.
-Whether I'm tinkering and when I'm working, I'm asking the same questions: What happens when this breaks?
+Whether I'm tinkering or working, I'm asking the same questions: What happens when this breaks?
 Who has to maintain it?
 What does this actually cost to run?

 Data Persistence